fbpx

 I avoid empty spaces because I associate emptiness with loneliness and lack.

-We live in a world which pushes us to fill.
+We live in a world that pushes us to fill.

 Fill our homes, fill our hearts, and fill our minds.

-But I wonder if I’ve been filling my life with the wrong things.
+But I wonder if I’ve filled my life with the wrong things.

 For where your treasure is, there your heart will be also.